SimplexCC/sell-docs/source/includes/_send-crypto.md

 If you the entity that initiated the Simplex transaction then this `txn_id` is known to you, and you can use it for your tracking.

-Otherwise, if you did not initiate the Simplex transaction but are rather acting the liquidity provider/receiver, you can use this `txn_id` to correlate `send-crypto` messages with their corresponding `txn-event-notify` messages, as well as for auditing purposes.
+Otherwise, if you did not initiate the Simplex transaction but are rather acting as the liquidity provider/receiver, you can use the `txn_id` to correlate `send-crypto`'s with their corresponding `txn-event-notify`'s, as well as for auditing purposes.

 ### dst_crypto_addr ###
 #### (CryptoAddr, optional)